The following entry points in Eclipse can be used to access Authentic Desktop functionality:

 Customizing the Authentic Desktop perspective

 In the Tool Bar Visibility and Menu Visibility tabs, you can specify which toolbars and menus are to be displayed.
-In the Command Groups Availability tab, you can add command groups to their parent menus and to the toolbar.
-If you wish to enable a command group, check its check box.
+In the Action Set Availability tab, you can add action sets to their parent menus and to the toolbar.
+If you wish to enable a action group, check its check box.
 In the Shortcuts tab of the Customize Perspective dialog, you can set shortcuts for submenus.
 Select the required submenu in the Submenus combo box.
 Then select a shortcut category, and check the shortcuts you wish to include for the perspective.
 Click OK to complete the customization and for the changes to take effect.

 The Authentic Desktop menu contains commands that are relevant even if a document type recognized by Authentic Desktop is not currently open in Eclipse.
 In the standalone version of Authentic Desktop, some of these commands are in the File menu.